 The U.S. House Democrats’ Drug Pricing Proposal (H.R.3), introduced by Speaker Nancy Pelosi, includes a number of far-reaching and misguided policies, including imposing price setting and access-restricting polices for patients, would destabilize incentives and chill R&D investment in the biopharma industry in Illinois.

 If implemented H.R.3 would give the government unprecedented authority to set wholesale prices for medicine in public and private markets based on the average sales price from other countries.
 Companies who do not comply or participate in the negotiations will be charged an excise tax of up to 95% of the gross sales for the medicine.
 The nonpartisan Congressional Budget Office (CBO) completed a preliminary analysis of H.R.
-3 and concluded that over 10 years the biopharma industry would lose between $500 billion and $1 trillion in revenue, and would result in a loss of eight to 15 new drugs over the decade.
+3 and concluded that over 10 years the biopharma industry would lose between $500 billion and $1 trillion in revenue, and would result in up to 30 fewer medicines being discovered.

 According to a Ernst & Young study, the biopharma industry and its more than 45,000 employees contributes more than $1 billion in state and local taxes in Illinois.
 The biopharma industry industry runs on profit margins of 10% to 20%, meaning there’s not much room to cut revenues.
 Based on these CBO estimates, companies will need to cut operations including R&D. These cuts could cripple the industry in Illinois, including a potentially drastic reduction in the number of researchers, doctors, lawyers, and business women and men employed by the biopharma industry in Illinois.
 Our state can not afford the economic impact of a significant loss in jobs, not after the employment reductions we’ve experienced due to a migration of companies to the coasts.